potswa/cxx_function/README.md

 Please report issues [on GitHub](https://github.com/potswa/cxx_function/issues).
 Here are some that are already known:

-- Does not currently build using GCC (version 5.1 tested).

 - `function` and `unique_function` constructors taking an allocator but no target should be deprecated, and should accept any allocator type.
 Instead, they require a `std::allocator` specialization and give no warning.